datsc/Markov-Chain-Monte-Carlo/README.txt

-stattestGITHUB.py : the statistics code calculating chi-squared dispGITHUB.py: the velocity dispersion calculation code denGITHUB.py the surface brightness calculation code, and a couple of the analysis scripts to used in the end cleaning up data.
+stattestGITHUB.py : the statistics code calculating chi-squared dispGITHUB.py: the velocity dispersion calculation code denGITHUB.py the surface brightness calculation code, and one of the analysis scripts to used in the end whilst analysing data.